Kentucky Earned Income Tax Credit

 The size of the EITC is based on income and family status.
 Once a taxpayer’s income reaches a certain amount, the credit reaches its peak, after which it begins to phase out.
 The credit phases out at $45,060 for families with three or more children.

-More than 350,000 Kentucky families would benefit directly from a refundable state EITC, and we'd all benefit from the economic impact of infusing our communities with money that will be spent right at home, fixing cars and buying new school shoes.
+More than 400,000 Kentucky families would benefit directly from a refundable state EITC, and we'd all benefit from the economic impacts.

 Kentucky can do better